 Kubi has taught brand marketing in London, New York, Shanghai, Dubai, Kuala Lumpur, Istanbul, Accra Ghana, Mauritius, Marbella Spain and Morocco, with clients such as Facebook, NatWest Bank, Deloitte, Santander, Jamaica National Bank, New York University, London College of Fashion and Oxford University.

 In 2018 Kubi Springer won the BWB ‘Best Entrepreneur of the Year’ Award and she became a regular contributor for BBC Radio 5 ‘Business Hour’.
-In 2019 she secured a book deal with Bloomsbury Publishers (same publishers as J.K Rowling – Harry Potter).
-Her forthcoming book ‘I AM MY BRAND’ is due for release on 3rd October 2019.
+In 2019 she published ‘I AM MY BRAND’ (Bloomsbury Publishers) which has sold over 10,000 copies.

 Leon Ding has extensive experience in business management, analysis and process, as well as big data, customer services and ITIL.
 Leon completed his degree in computer science at Shanghai University in 1998 and acquired an EMBA master’s degree from Plymouth University more recently in 2018.
 He is a member of the Chinese Institute of Electronics.